On the Complexity of the Orbit Problem: One-dimensional target space

 which is equivalent to

-For each such equation (\ref{eq: 1d orbit, rep root eqn}), we calculate the right-hand side and check whether it is in $\mathbb{N}$.
+For each such equation (\ref{eq: 1d orbit, rep root eqn}), we calculate the right-hand side in polynomial time, using the methods outlined in Section \ref{appAlgnum}, and check whether it is in $\nat$.
 If not, then the system has no solution.
-Otherwise, (\ref{eq: 1d orbit, rep root eqn}) points to a single candidate $n_{0}$.
+Otherwise, (\ref{eq: 1d orbit, rep root eqn}) points to a single candidate $n_0$.
 We do this for all equations where $n$ appears outside the exponent.
 If they point to the same value of $n$, then the system is equivalent to

-We check whether $n_{0}$ satisfies the congruence and we are done.
+We check whether $n_0$ satisfies the congruence and we are done.